 He received his undergraduate degree in biochemistry from Michigan State University and attended medical school at Michigan State’s College of Human Medicine, graduating in 2002.
 He completed a residency in internal medicine at E.W.
 Sparrow Hospital at Michigan State.
 He also completed a fellowship in Healthcare Strategy at Cleveland Clinic and a master’s in business administration with a concentration in healthcare at Ohio University.

 Dr. Crone is an Assistant Professor of Medicine at Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, and is a fellow in the American College of Physicians and a senior fellow in the Society of Hospital Medicine.

 Vice President of Mission and Ministry Services

-Sister Carolyn Capuano is the Vice President of Mission and Ministry Services here at Cleveland Clinic Mercy Hospital.
+Sister Carolyn Capuano is the Vice President of Mission and Ministry Services here at Mercy Hospital.
 Sister Carolyn has a M.S. in Biological Sciences from Cleveland State University with a concentration in bioethics and an M.T.S. in Theology from West Jesuit School of Theology, Cambridge, MA (Boston College STM) with a concentration in spirituality.

 Sister has served as director of Villa Maria Retreat Center and has also taught for many years at secondary and community college levels.